pharo-open-documentation/pharo-wiki/Baselines.md

 **TODO: Add documentation about #includes: (Includes allow to say "When XXX is loaded, I must be loaded before it".
 It's really useful when we define spec for specific attributes)**

 ## How to define Baselines
-To be done, but a page like this would be really nice.

 Baseline are a way to manage projects in Pharo.
 A baseline defines the packages of the project, their dependencies and independant sub-groups that can be loaded.

-The first step to create a baseline is to create a new subclass of `BaselineOf`:
+The first step to create a baseline is to create a new subclass of `BaselineOf` (in the following code snippet, `{MyProject}` is to be substituted by the name of your project):

 ```Smalltalk
 BaselineOf subclass: #BaselineOf{MyProject}